Principles for Using the Map of Meaning

 3. The data that forms the foundation of the Map of Meaning was gained from ordinary human beings, like you and us.

-- In using this work, please stay present to the fact that all human beings yearn for meaningful lives and work, and that all human beings can articulate what gives meaning to their lives and work, not just managers or professionals.
+In using this work, please stay present to the fact that all human beings yearn for meaningful lives and work, and that all human beings can articulate what gives meaning to their lives and work.
+This is not just the domain of professionals.
+There is also no evidence that managers or leaders know more about working and living meaningfully than anybody else in the organisation.

-- When the Map is used well, it is a humbling process.
-One is constantly confronted with the depth of insight people from all walks of life have into the purpose of their existence.
+When the Map is used well, it is a humbling process.
+One is constantly met by the depth of insight people from all walks of life have into the purpose of their existence.
 They know what gives it meaning, and where and when meaning is lost.

 4. Meaning is not a technique, it is an embodied experience